 If your skin is oily, powder foundation is an excellent choice because it absorbs excess oil.
 This helps to minimize the appearance of pores, resulting in a smoother complexion.

 if you have mature skin, here’s a of the best powders for older skin.
 It includes many light to medium coverage powder foundations.

 Mineral foundations work well to make large pores look invisible too.
 They provide good coverage and they don’t settle or crease into fine lines.

 For more suggestions, check out this list of the best drugstore powder foundations.

-The Best Way To Apply Foundation For Large Pores
+The Best Way To Apply Foundation For Hiding Large Pores

-As it glides on the skin, a foundation can make the large pores look bigger.
+A foundation can make the large pores look bigger as it glides on the skin.
 Even if your skin is perfectly prepared and moisturized, many foundations can still cause this issue.

 If you are following a good skincare routine, you don’t need a lot of products to hide enlarged pores.